Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: System Model

 \subsection{System Assumption}

 The UAV formation for cooperative perception is demonstrated in Fig.~\ref{UAV_swarm_Scenario}, where heterogeneous UAVs collaboratively monitor an area for target detection and tracking.
-These UAVs equipped with complementary sensing modalities, some with image sensors (cameras) and others with point cloud sensors (LiDAR).
-The target, assumed to move on the ground or fly in the air, has a position given as ${\mathcal{P}_{tar}(t)} = [x_{tar}(t), y_{tar}(t), z_{tar}(t)]^T$.
-Each UAV $i$ has a position ${\mathcal{P}_{i}(t)} = [x_{i}(t), y_{i}(t), z_{i}(t)]^T$ at time $t$.
-Assume that the pitch angle of the $i$-th UAV is 0°, then its heading vector is $\mathbf{b}_i = [\cos\theta_i,\sin\theta_i,0]$ where $\theta_i$ represents the yaw angle of $i$-th UAV.
-The relative position between the $i$-th UAV and the target is:
+These UAVs are equipped with complementary sensing modalities, some with image sensors (cameras) and others with point cloud sensors (LiDAR).